 The fund helps develop standards by engaging with regulators and standard setters.
 We expect companies to comply with applicable laws and regulations in the countries and markets they operate in.
 Our expectations and principles build on international standards, which place the responsibility for a company's strategy and operations in the hands of its board and management.
 We will enter into dialogue with a company's representatives but do not intend to micro-manage companies.
-We aim to be open about how we manage the fund.
-Transparency is important in building confidence among both the fund's owners and the companies and markets we invest in.

 Another important part of our responsible investment activities is contributing to research.
 Research is particularly useful where there is considerable uncertainty and a need to evaluate problems both theoretically and empirically.